Youssef11khaled99/Basic-CLI/README.md

 -A CLI built using JAVA programming language.
 -It is just a test, so do not take it for a well-tested CLI and do not take it for granted.
 -The CLI can do:
--clear, pwd, cd, ls, cp, mv, rm, mkdir, rmdir, cat and more.
+-Clear, pwd, cd, ls, cp, mv, rm, mkdir, rmdir, cat and more.